Virtual Clinic Videos

 Constructing pine trees of the

-southeastern U.S., using stick, clay and caulk techniques
+southeastern U.S., using stick, clay and caulk techniques together

-fallowing four easy steps to create a very realistic looking
+easy steps to create a very realistic looking tree.
+The photo shows

-tree.
-The photo shows the type of tree modeled.
+the type of tree modeled.
 View Clinic

 Creating Stencils for Your Logo — Gil Fuchs